mcdeck/van-porten.de/_posts/2010-11-04-django-on-windows.md

 author: Oliver van Porten
 redirect_from:
   - /2010/11/django-on-windows/

+excerpt: In this post we look at running Django on Windows
 ---
 To more easily use [Django](http://www.djangoproject.com/) on Windows, create a dos .bat file in Django's **bin** directory named **django-admin.bat** with the following content: